Troubleshooting hreflang annotations in Webmaster Tools

 International Targeting

-, or a combination of language and country code such ases-AR
+format such as es, or a combination of language and country code such as

 We hope you'll find this new feature useful and that it helps you to identify issues with the